SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 In this step we will be configuring the yaml required for Apache Collection.

-Below are the input required :
+Below are the input required:

 -   **Endpoint** - (default: http://localhost:8080/server-status?auto): The URL of the httpd status endpoint
 -   **Access File log Path** - Enter the path to the Access log file for your mysql instance.